 Dean Phillip L. Williams Endowment Fund

-To honor Dr. Phillip William’s legacy as founding dean, the UGA College of Public has created a fund that will be used to establish a Distinguished Professorship in his name.
+To honor Dr. Phillip William’s legacy as founding dean, the UGA College of Public Health has created a fund that will be used to establish a Distinguished Professorship in his name.

 Please join us in celebrating his achievements by making a contribution.